-A lively game of base ball will be contested on Saturday, July 29th on Muffin Field at the Ohio Village.
-Our local heroes the Muffins will be playing the German Village 9 team.
-This will be a co-ed game with the participation of our very own Diamonds.
-The starting time is 2 on the clock in the afternoon.
-Rest at ease, this is an event that is safe for the entire family to enjoy.
+A lively tripleheader of base ball will be contested on Saturday, July 27th on Muffin Field at the Ohio Village.
+Our local heroes the Muffins will be playing the Mansfield Independents in the first game at 12 noon.
+The German Village 9 will then play the Independents at 1 o'clock.
+The final game of the day will be between the Muffins and the German Village Nine at 3 o'clock.
 A good time should be had by all.
 Come out and cheer the teams on.

-Ohio Village Wednesday July 26, 1898
+Ohio Village Wednesday July 24, 1898